Cheaters (2000 film): Plot

-As the media siege escalates, Angela Lam, a student on the Academic Decathlon team from the year prior, talks to the press about how she was given the answers to the Super Quiz in the state competition by Dr. Plecki.
+As the media siege escalates, Angela Lam, a student on last year's Academic Decathlon team, tells the press that Dr. Plecki gave her the answers to the Super Quiz at the state competition.
 She encourages the current team members to come clean if they cheated.
-Dr. Plecki is immediately suspended from his teaching duties and the team members are interrogated individually at the Board of Education headquarters.
+Dr. Plecki is immediately suspended from his teaching duties, and the team members are interrogated individually at the Board of Education headquarters.
 Despite being pressured, they refuse to come clean and insist they did not cheat.
 However, Dominik ultimately confesses after a heart-to-heart talk with one of the investigators.

-As a result, the state title is stripped from Steinmetz and awarded to Whitney Young.
+As a result, the state title is stripped from Steinmetz and awarded to Whitney M. Young.
 Dr. Plecki is fired from Steinmetz, and the team members are harassed by the other students for ruining their reputation.
-Dr. Plecki decides to leave Chicago in hopes the media will disperse and leave the team members alone.
+Dr. Plecki decides to leave Chicago in hopes that the media will disperse and leave the team members alone.
 He meets with his team one last time by Lake Michigan in downtown Chicago, where they present him with a gift: John Milton's book Paradise Lost signed by the team and the gold medal in Language and Literature that they didn't return to the board.
-With the team disbanded and Dr. Plecki gone, Jolie feels that she's lost a mentor that actually cared about her academic possibilities.
+With the team disbanded and Dr. Plecki gone, Jolie feels that she's lost a mentor who actually cared about her academic possibilities.
 In the end, Jolie gets accepted into college and recognizes the merit of her achievements without cheating.

-In the epilogue, it is stated that Dominik, Agneiska, and Paul went off to college, Matt worked in a hardware store and was voted employee of the month, Darius' whereabouts are unknown, Irwin went to college to become a journalist, and Dr. Plecki got married and owned a business.
+In the epilogue, it is stated that Dominik, Agneiska, and Paul went off to college; Matt worked in a hardware store and was voted employee of the month; Darius' whereabouts are unknown; Irwin went to college to become a journalist; and Dr. Plecki got married and owns a business.

-As a result of the 1995 cheating scandal, Steinmetz High School was banned from fielding an Academic Decathlon team for ten years.
+As a result of the 1995 cheating scandal, Steinmetz was banned from fielding an Academic Decathlon team for 10 years.
 They returned to the competition in 2006.